lubuntu-team/manual/source/3/3.1/3.1.3/qterminal.rst

 To change your preferences go to :menuselection:`file --> preferences`.
 To change your font press the font change the font and size press the change button in the preferences dialog.
 The :guilabel:`color scheme` field lets you say change how different colored things in the terminal colors appear.
 The :guilabel:`widget style` lets you overwrite the system widget style with something other than system default.
 The :guilabel:`scrollbar position` lets you move the scrollbar to the left or right or remove it entirely.
 The :guilabel:`tabs position` moves the bar to that part of the window of qterminal.
 The :guilabel:`cursor shape` changes the shape of the cursor between block cursor a large block, underline cursor a small underline, or i beam which is quite small like a | character.

 To toggle showing the menubar check/uncheck the :guilabel:`Show the menubar` checkbox.
 The checkbox :guilabel:`Hide tab bar with only one tab` hides the tab bar when you only have one tab.
+The checkbox :guilabel:`Limit tab width` limits how wide a tab would be how be and the filed next to it is how wide to limit the width of tabs.

 To apply these changes to see how they appear on qterminal press the :guilabel:`apply` button.
 If you like your new customized terminal layout press the OK button or if you wish to cancel your changes press the :guilabel:`cancel` button.